crimes against women outside the home are on the rise. The reason is simple: more

 are just the reported ones.
 So take charge of your life now, before it's too late.

 And tell a friend.
-Knowledge is power, and there's power in numbers.
+Knowledge is power, and there is power in numbers.

-Caldwell trained and instructed in the Korean art of Tae Kwon Do for 15 years.
+Caldwell trained and instructed in the art of Tae Kwon Do for 15 years.

-herself and others on preventing violence at home, at work, and at your vehicle.
+herself and others on preventing violence at home, work, and at your vehicle.
+Shannon Caldwell is a 6th degree brown belt in TKD.